 Knowing the movement of air throughout your rack is essential in temperature sensor placement.
 It is also most effective to avoid direct airflow in placing temperature sensors.
 Direct airflow on the sensor chip can skew data, thus providing an inaccurate reading.
 Fluctuation in temperature and humidity often happens in these positions, creating a false alarm.

 Placing multiple sensors around the rack ensures the highest point of protection.
 Sensors should have different alarm thresholds focusing on each location.
-This will provide you a more definite map of in-rack temperature conditions and reliable alarms.
+This will provide you with a more definite map of in-rack temperature conditions and reliable alarms.

-In-Room Sensor Placement
+In-Room Temperature Sensors Placement